Sphere10/Hydrogen/docs/Blockchain/AMS.md

 Here the batch-root commits to a set ephemeral OTS keys which will be used in signature generation and verification.
 Selection of the OTS key-pair is performed by the signer during the signing process and care should be taken to **never re-use** an OTS key.

-**REMARK** In VelocityNET[^3], this is achieved by using a strictly increasing Nonce field associated to the signer identity and stored in a public consensus database.
+**REMARK** In blockchain-based applications, this is achieved by using a strictly increasing Nonce field associated to the signer identity and stored in a public consensus database.
 The nonce is strictly incremented after every signature and part of transaction itself.
 Since the transaction update is ACID, it can be reliably used to for OTS key selection.

-Merkle-tree roots and proofs follow this Merkle-Math[^4] construction developed by the author and used within VelocityNET project.
+Merkle-tree roots and proofs follow standard merkle-tree constructions constructions widely documented and developed.

 **NOTE** In the definition above, the leaf-set of of the merkle-tree comprise of public key hashes.
 If the OTS-layer of the AMS-algorithm passes up a public key hash, and matching CHF's are used, it need not be hashed again.
 Re-using the public key value is sufficient (as it is already a hash digest).